threenary/.dotfiles/README.md

 In an attempt to gain control and preserve my configuration and set up, with the intention to also grow it in the road, I jumped into the wave to explore the benefits of the `dotfiles`

-> After this experience, with clashes and frustrations in the way, I can only remark how beneficial it is mastering and growing these files.
+> Dealing with these files can be initially a journey full of clashes and frustrations in the way, but I can only remark how beneficial it is mastering and growing the content of this repository resulted.

 ## Content